ardentperf/cnpg-playground/bootstrap-lab/README.md

 everything else running on your laptop.
 When configuring the VM, if you are asked to set a CPU count, assign `4 CPUs` to the VM.
 As with cloud environments, you are assigning virtual CPUs—not physical cores—to your virtual machine.
-VirtualBox, UTM (on mac) and WSL (onwindows) should all work for installing and running Ubuntu in a VM.*
+VirtualBox, UTM (on mac) and WSL (on windows) should all work for installing and running Ubuntu in a VM.*

 ## 🎯 Getting Started